Effectful

 vmap is the vectorizing map;

-that runs on examples and then lift it to a function that can take batches of examples withvmap(func)
+functhat runs on examples and then lift it to a function that can take batches of examples withvmap(func). vmap can also be used to compute batched gradients when composed with autograd. :rtype:CallableNote

 - func (function): A Python function that takes one or more arguments.